ksalah96/n8n-Projects/README.md

 ### 🔸 Lead Qualification/
 Automatically qualify rental inquiries from emails and update CRM or notify team based on client eligibility.

+### 🔸 Support Ticket AI/
+Automatically extract and log support ticket details into Notion using AI for streamlined triage and assignment.